Quick summary: When does male hair loss start?

 Male hair loss, also known as androgenetic alopecia or male pattern baldness, is primarily genetic and follows a predictable pattern of recession and thinning.
 According to the American Hair Loss Association, about 95 percent of hair loss in men is caused by androgenetic alopecia.

-For most, thinning often starts around the temples or crown, but the pattern and rate of progression can differ due to factors such as genetics, health conditions, and lifestyle.
+For most, thinning often starts around the temples or crown, but the pattern and rate of progression can vary depending on factors such as genetics, health conditions, and lifestyle.

 The seven stages of male pattern baldness